CDSP-SCPO/dataverse-branding/README.md

 # Sciences Po branding for Dataverse

-## CSS

 This repo contains files to customize the appearance of Dataverse for Sciences Po.
 This includes a custom multilingual homepage built with Vue.js and a custom stylesheet using SCSS.
 This could be used as a base for other installations branding

-- To serve the homepage for development, run `npm run serve`
+- To watch the dataverse scss for development, run `npm run watch:dv`
-- To build for production, run `npm run build`
+- To watch the homepage scss for development, run `npm run watch`

-## Homepage

 - To serve the homepage for development, run `npm run dev`
-- To build for production, run `npm run build`
+- To build the homepage + css for production, run `npm run build`

 ## Explanation of dist files: